PirAhmedShah/md-logic-editor/README.md

 ## Features

-> Auto completion
+Auto completion
-> Syntax Highlighting
+Syntax Highlighting
-> Checks if certain variable or value is at right place.
+Links
-> Links
+Labels
-> Labels
+Checks if certain value or variable is at right place.